According to the artist, Borofsky, the holes represent "the molecules of all human beings coming together to create our existence."

 This arena is where NJCAA Championships are hosted.

-I always encourage the Hawks to take plenty of pictures because there’s no guarantee they will return.
+I always encourage the Hawks to take plenty of pictures during this trip because there’s no guarantee they will return.
 Some will listen.
 Some won’t.

 I recruit wrestlers who are overlooked by big schools as well as kids who cannot afford to go away to big schools.
-If they commit and give me two years, they learn how to apply our TEAM’s core values to their lives and become better people for this.
+If they commit, they learn how to apply our TEAM’s core values to their lives and become better people for this.

 What I do is fairly difficult, but I enjoy it.
 Approximately 40-50% of incoming freshmen wash out for multiple reasons.
 Kids quit.
 Kids get injured.
 Kids become in-eligible.
 However, the young men who listen and who are humble enough to be coached truly enjoy this program.